lightning/bolts/04-onion-routing.md

 The requirements for the contents of these fields are specified [above](#legacy-hop_data-payload-format).

+## Payload for the Last Node

+When building the route, the origin node MUST use a payload for the final node with the following values:

+* `outgoing_cltv_value`: set to the final expiry specified by the recipient (e.g.
+  `min_final_cltv_expiry` from a [BOLT #11](11-payment-encoding.md) payment invoice)
+* `amt_to_forward`: set to the final amount specified by the recipient (e.g. `amount` from a [BOLT #11](11-payment-encoding.md) payment invoice)

+This allows the final node to check these values and return errors if needed, but it also eliminates the possibility of probing attacks by the second-to-last node.
+Such attacks could, otherwise, attempt to discover if the receiving peer is the last one by re-sending HTLCs with different amounts/expiries.
+The final node will extract its onion payload from the HTLC it has received and compare its values against those of the HTLC.
+See the [Returning Errors](#returning-errors) section below for more details.

+If not for the above, since it need not forward payments, the final node could simply discard its payload.

 # Accepting and Forwarding a Payment

 Once a node has decoded the payload it either accepts the payment locally, or forwards it to the peer indicated as the next hop in the payload.